MicrosoftDocs/quantum-docs-pr/articles/concepts/Glossary.md

 ## Teleportation

 A method for regenerating data, or the [quantum state](xref:microsoft.quantum.glossary#quantum-state), of one [qubit](xref:microsoft.quantum.glossary#qubit) from one place to another without physically moving the qubit, using [entanglement](xref:microsoft.quantum.glossary#entanglement) and [measurement](xref:microsoft.quantum.glossary#measurement).
-For more information, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits) and [Putting it all together](xref:microsoft.quantum.techniques.puttingittogether).
+For more information, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits) and the respective kata at [Quantum Katas](xref:microsoft.quantum.overview.katas).

 ## Tuple

 A collection of comma-separated values that acts as a single value.
 The *type* of a tuple is defined by the types of values it contains.
 In Q#, tuples are [immutable](xref:microsoft.quantum.glossary#immutable) and can be nested, contain arrays, or used in an array.
-For more information, see [Tuple types](xref:microsoft.quantum.language.type-model#tuple-types).
+For more information, see [Tuple types](xref:microsoft.quantum.guide.types#tuple-types).

 ## Unitary operator